Y’all know I’m a sucker for a good mom hack! How many times have you skipped a nap because you were short on time?

 I feel you!
 But now you know and you can help another mama out by sharing this article.
 We all could keep this one in our back pocket for when we need a little boost!

 You’re probably going to be exhausted when you want to try this.
 Mom brain may take over and you may forget the “how to” if you’re anything like me.
-I worries, I’ve created a quick reminder in our library that you can print out and keep handy.
-If you don’t already have access, then you can just enter your email below to get instant access and the password.
+No worries, I’ve created a quick reminder that you can print out and keep handy.
+If you don’t already have access then you can just enter your email below to get the printable instantly.

 If your health allows you to drink caffeine and you want to give it a go, try it and let me know how it works for you.